 Today, Notaries in most states are authorized to notarize electronic documents and sign with a signature pad or by clicking a button on a computer screen.
 Notarizations can not only be performed without paper (aka “In Person Electronic Notarizations” or “IPEN”), but states permitting remote online notarization (aka “RON”) even authorize the Notary and signer to interact remotely while hundreds or even thousands of miles apart.

-As technology plays an increasingly important role in notarizations, technology-based notarial acts require Notaries to affix electronic seals, use electronic signatures, and obtain digital certificates to perform iPENs or RONs.
+As technology plays an increasingly important role in notarizations, technology-based notarial acts require Notaries to affix electronic seals, use electronic signatures, and obtain digital certificates to perform IPENs or RONs.
 But if you aren’t deeply versed in tech-speak, understanding what these different tools do, how to use them, and how to make sure they comply with your state’s Notary laws can be extremely confusing.
 In this article, we’ll look at three tools used for paperless notarizations — electronic seals, electronic signatures, and digital certificates — explain what they do and answer some of the most confusing questions they raise for Notaries.

 Notaries and electronic Notary seals